 Many of the key advances in our understanding of fish and fisheries have been driven by leaps in technology and methodology.
 The rapid development of molecular tools, remote sensing and wildlife tracking technologies over the past decade are several examples of where improving technologies have progressed our understanding of aquatic systems, their users and inhabitants (Lennox et al. 2017).
 For example, the transition from genetic approaches to genome-wide assays has allowed investigation of functional adaptation, stock structure, population size estimation and environmental DNA that can inform the current and future management of fishes and fisheries (Bravington et al. 2016; Kumar and Kocour 2017; Hansen et al. 2018).
-The use of remotely operated vehicles and drones represent technological advances that allowed for low-cost visual fish surveys in otherwise inaccessible marine habitats (e.g. shallow mud flats or deep-water habitats) (Ventura et al. 2016; Chaloux et al. 2021).
-These emerging remote technologies are complemented by advances in mapping approaches and open access software (e.g. Google Earth), which have provided researchers with the ability to explore, analyse and communicate complex spatial data such as vessel movement or wildlife tracking (Campbell et al. 2012).
-The following key research questions are those that may be explored through the further enhancement, development or application of emerging technologies, tools and approaches:
+The use of remotely operated vehicles and drones represent technological advances, w allowed for low-cost visual fish surveys in other inaccessible marine habitats (e.g. shallow mud fl or deep-water habitats) (Ventura et al. 202 nalou et al. 2021).
+These emerging remote tec complemented by advances in mapping appr hes and open access software (e.g. Google th), wh. have provided researchers with the ability to plore, analyse and communicate complex special data h as vessel movement or wildlife tracking (Carbell et al. 2012).
+The are hose that may be following key research ques ment, development explored through the er ei or application of ner ne technologies, tools and approaches:

 - 1. How can we utilise technological advancements to enhance data collection in data-poor fisheries? - 2.
 Can eDNA technologies be developed, validated and adopted as standard tools for detection of invasive, endemic or protected species? - 3.
 How can scientists improve communication of their research to the general public? - 4.
 Should regular genetic screening be conducted for early detection and monitoring of biosecurity threats at significant international shipping ports around Australia? - 5.
-How can next-generation sequencing technologies be used to assess fisheries stock structure in a way that better informs fisheries management? - 6.
-How can eDNA techniques be developed for use in semiquantitative population level surveys of protected or threatened species? - 7.
+How can next-generation sequencing technologies be used to assess fisheries stock structure in a way that better informs fisheries management?

+- 6. How can eDNA techniques be developed for use in semiquantitative population level surveys of protected or threatened species? - 7.
 What kind of cost-effective technology could be used to undertake surveys of fish species? - 8.
 How can we better promote the development of new gene technology for control/eradication of introduced species? - 9.
 How can we utilise emerging technologies for adaptive management? - 10.
 How can genetic stock assessments be applied more widely in Australian fisheries?